-Residence permits121
+Residence permits120

-- 1. As soon as possible after international protection has been granted, and within 4560 days from the notification of the decision at the latest, No later than 30 days after international protection has been granted a residence permit shall be issued using the uniform format as laid down in Regulation (EC) No 1030/2002 and shall have the following validity periods:-122 - a) For beneficiaries of refugee status, thate The residence permit shall have a period of validity of between three and five years, as determined by national law, and shall be renewable thereafter for periods of three years.
-123
+- As soon as possible after international protection has been granted, and within 90 days from the notification of the decision at the latest, [...] a residence permit shall be issued using the uniform format as laid down in Regulation (EC) No 1030/2002 and shall have the following validity periods:[...]121 - [a) For beneficiaries of refugee status, that[...] residence permit shall have a period of validity [...] between three and five years, as determined by national law, and shall be renewable [...].122